 Creamy Turkey Gravy

-Stir in ¼ cup heavy cream BEFORE adding your potato starch.
-You made need less of the starch slurry.
+tir in ¼ cup heavy cream BEFORE adding your potato starch.
+You may need less of the starch slurry.
 This variation is not dairy-free.

-Leftover turkey gravy should be stored in the fridge in a tightly sealed container.
+Leftover gluten-free gravy should be stored in the fridge in an airtight container.
 It will be good for 3 to 5 days.

-Reheat in a small saucepan over low heat.
-You can reheat in the microwave, cover with a pepper towel to prevent splatters.
+You can reheat it in the microwave but be sure to cover it with a pepper towel to prevent splatters.

 💬Frequently Asked Questions

-Traditional gravies are made with roux, a butter and flour mixture, which contains gluten.
+Traditional gravies are made with roux, butter and wheat flour mixture, which contains gluten.

 With Turkey Drippings